 In most instances, a pay-for-time-lost allocation increases service as well as compensation, often eliminating or reducing any deemed service months in the year(s) involved.
 Therefore, deemed service months in the year(s) of the allocation should not be considered in counting an employee's total service months.
 See Part III, Chapter 1 for an explanation of deemed service months.
 An example illustrating why we advise ignoring deemed service when determining months to allocate can be found later in this chapter.

 3. Military service may, under certain conditions, be counted as railroad service under the RRA.

 Military service may be credited towards retirement benefits under certain conditions.
 To be creditable as compensation under the RRA, service in the U.S. Armed Forces must be preceded by railroad service in the same or preceding calendar year.
-For additional information about creditable Military Service see IB-2, Railroad Retirement and Survivor Benefits.
+For additional information about creditable military service, see RRB booklet Railroad Retirement and Survivor Benefits (IB-2).